Dean151/Aln-Symfony/README.md

 - `POST user/reset` with your email in the body.
 It'll send an email with an activation link.
 For now this link is dead, but note the token in this URL for the next step.
 - `POST user/reset/consume` with the above in-url token to get your authorization token.
-- In swagger UI ; on the top-right "authorize" button ; add `Bearer <token>` value for making all following calls to be authenticated as yourself
+- In swagger UI ; on the top-right "authorize" button ; add your _authorization token_ for all upcoming calls to be authenticated as yourself

 Please note that POST user/reset will sent a 200 response code even if the email does not exists.

 ### Login with password

 - `POST user/login` with your email & password in the body to get your authorization token.
-- In swagger UI ; on the top-right "authorize" button ; add `Bearer <token>` value for making all following calls to be authenticated as yourself
+- In swagger UI ; on the top-right "authorize" button ; add your _authorization token_ for all upcoming calls to be authenticated as yourself

 ### Configure your feeder